 ASL annually allocates monies for scholarships that are either need- or merit-based.
-For the 2014-2015 academic year, ASL has set aside over one million dollars in scholarship money.
-In addition to the Merit Scholarship program described above, the Appalachian School of Law Scholars and the Buchanan County Scholarship funds provide for awards that can range up to one half of tuition.
+For the 2015-2016 academic year, ASL has set aside over one million dollars in scholarship money.
+In addition to the Merit Scholarship program described above, Appalachian School of Law Scholars and the Buchanan County Scholarship funds provide for awards that can range up to one half of tuition.
 Awards are given for one academic year and may be renewed, depending on need and academic performance.
-The Appalachian School of Law Scholars are chosen by the Dean based on demonstrated financial need and either entering credentials or performance at ASL (for upper-level students).
-Buchanan County Scholarships are granted by the Buchanan County Board of Supervisors based on demonstrated financial need, entering credentials or performance, and place of permanent residence.
+Appalachian School of Law Scholars are chosen by the Dean based on demonstrated financial need and either entering credentials or performance at ASL (for upper-level students).
+Buchanan County Scholarships are available to students who graduated from Buchanan County High School and who are current residents of Buchanan County.